IBID Version 2 now available

 Site Specific Reports

-The latest analysis of site specific reports for 2015/16 Q3 have now been produced and sent to Burn Services.
+The latest analysis of site specific reports for have now been produced and sent to Burn Services.
 Each quarter other reports are produced and sent directly to Burn Services.

 Some historic reports are available under your site specific log-in details.
 These log-in details are available from your Burn Care Network Manager.
 The use of a site specific password, or specific access rights using a registered name and password is necessary to gain access.

-All reports are derived using the most recently updated iBID software, which has successfully been deployed in all English Burn Services.
-The data from Wales is currently being supplied in the old format, but plans are in place for this to be corrected.
+All reports are derived using the most recently updated iBID software, which has successfully been deployed in all English and Welsh Burn Services.
 The reports are based on some of the the original templates in use over recent years but have been reduced in number in line with user feedback.
 The plan is to put in place a far more comprehensive set of web based reporting tools, configurable by the user.

 Some general reports are accessible to non-registered / public users.
 The design of burn service reports for public use is under way and drafts have been circulated to stakeholders for comment.
 It is anticipated that stakeholders will inform the Burn Care Informatics Group how best to publish these.